 The College's Registrar reported that the College has two vaults which are fire proof, but these are at capacity.
 Due to the current vaults being at capacity forces the Registrar to use a container/office to hold some other physical records that do not fit within the vaults.
 It has been recognized that more vaults, which are fire proof and climate controlled, are needed to hold records.
 The College is discussing alternatives, including a system where an outside vendor digitizes records so that physical records are kept to a minimum.
-As of spring 2014, the Registrar has been contacted and no vaults were purchased and the alternative to storing physical records by digitizing them has not been finalized.
-ALO comment: Provide update on this issue.
+To date, the vendor has not responded to inquiries and has possibly moved away from providing this type of service.
+The Registrar's only other option is to open a Request for Proposal (RFP) and see what services are contractually available or request for more air conditioning/humidity controlled containers for additional storage.